 When the work is complete, there will be a final inspection by our energy auditor to make sure all work is correct and complete.

-- Priority is given to households with documented high fuel consumption and also to households with senior citizens, handicapped persons or single head of households with young children.
+- How Can I qualify?
+You must be eligible under federal income guidelines and apply through Energy Assistance.
+Priority is given to households with documented high fuel consumption and also to households with senior citizens, handicapped persons or young children.

 - What are the income eligibility guidelines?
 If your household income meets the guidelines listed below, you may qualify for weatherization services.

 - Do I have to pay back money for the weatherization work I receive?
 No, WAP is an energy efficiency program provided at no cost to you.

 - May I apply if I am a renter?
 Yes, we weatherize both rental and owned homes.